-Using your phone abroad can be expensive, and you usually have to pay to receive calls, so it’s a good idea to get it "unlocked” before you leave.
-This means you can buy a SIM card from one of the three French providers: Bouygues Télécom (www.bouygestelecom.fr), Orange (www.orange.fr), or SFR (www.sfr.fr).
-A SIM card with 5€ call credit costs about 10€.
-Alternatively, if you're phone isn’t unlocked, you could buy a cheap mobile phone.
-To top-up your phone credit, buy a Mobicarte from tabacs, supermarkets, and mobile phone outlets.
+Using your phone abroad can be expensive, and you usually have to pay to receive calls, so it’s a good idea to get your phone “unlocked” before you leave.
+Then you can buy a SIM card from one of the three main French providers: Bouygues Télécom (www.bouyguestelecom.fr), Orange (www.orange.fr), or SFR (www.sfr.fr).
+A temporary SIM card (carte prepayée) costs anywhere from 4€ to 40€, depending on the number of minutes bundled with it.
+Alternatively, if your phone isn’t unlocked, you could buy a cheap mobile phone in Paris.
+To top-up your phone credit, buy a prepaid card from tabacs, supermarkets, and mobile phone outlets.
 Prices range from 5€ to 100€.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.